gVallverdu/pychemcurv/docs/source/introduction.rst

-The main features of the library are available from a `Plotly/Dash <https://plot.ly/dash/>`_ web application available here `pychemapps.univ-pau.fr/mosica <https://pychemapps.univ-pau.fr/mosaica/>`_.
+The main features of the library are available from a `Plotly/Dash <https://plot.ly/dash/>`_ web application available
+here: `pychemcurv.herokuapp.com/ <https://pychemcurv.herokuapp.com/>`_.
-The webapps allows to upload simple xyz files and compute the local geometrical properties and the hybridization properties.
+The web-app allows to upload simple xyz files and compute the local geometrical properties and the hybridization properties.
+The application source code is available in a separate repository at `pychemcurv-app <https://github.com/gVallverdu/pychemcurv-app>`_.

 .. figure:: img/screenshot.png
     :align: center